LeoDavidov/grid-image-search-react-js/README.md

-# Check out the App in browser!
+# Check out the App in the browser!

 https://leodavidov.github.io/grid-image-search-react-js/